Reviews, Best Prices, Comparisons, Expert Buying Guides

 Field of View (FOV)

-High (85-100): A higher FOV increases the player’s peripheral vision, which can be advantageous in gameplay but may impact performance slightly.
-Medium (75-90): A balanced FOV setting that provides a good compromise between visibility and performance.
-Low (70-80): A lower FOV can improve performance and reduce potential motion sickness but may limit the player’s view of the environment.
+High (85-100): A larger FOV expands the player’s peripheral vision which can be helpful in gameplay but may cause a minor performance drop.
+Medium (75-90): A moderately high FOV setting with effective visibility and performance trade-off.
+Low (70-80): A restricted FOV no doubt leads to performance gains and reduced motion sickness risk but at the same time limits the player’s view of the surrounding area.

 Real-World Performance Testing

-To illustrate the impact of these settings on different hardware configurations, we conducted tests using three different setups: high-end, mid-range, and low-end systems.
+In order to show distinctively the affect of these settings on various hardware configurations, we have done testing by three different setups: high-end, mid-range and low-end hardware systems.

 High-End System